- What is GDPR and why is it important to your business?

 3 CRM features to help you manage customer data

 The number of GDPR compliant features will continue to be rolled out throughout the year.
-But, the first wave of features will be available in a new version of SuperOffice CRM in February.
+But, the first wave of GDPR features became available in a new version of SuperOffice CRM in February, 2018 - long before the May 25th deadline.

-These 3 features include consent management, subscription management and bulk updates.
+These 3 features included consent management, subscription management and bulk updates.

 1. Consent management

-For each contact (person) inside SuperOffice CRM, you will be able to digitally record consent, state the legal basis for why you’re storing the data, store the source from where you got the consent (for example, a webform) and store when and who has updated the information.
+For each contact (person) inside SuperOffice CRM, you can digitally record consent, state the legal basis for why you’re storing the data, store the source from where you got the consent (i.e. a webform) and store when and who has updated the information.

 2. Subscription management

-Once a contact has given his consent to receive email marketing campaigns from your company, he also has the right to decide what it is that he or she wants to receive.
+Even when a contact has given his consent to receive email marketing campaigns from your company, he/she should always have the right to object or opt-out from receiving future marketing communications, according to GDPR.

-New functionality inside SuperOffice will allow prospects and customers to decide for themselves what kind of information they want to receive – whether it’s blog post updates, white papers or product training material.
+New functionality inside SuperOffice allows prospects and customers to decide for themselves what kind of information they want to receive – whether it’s blog post updates, white papers or product training material - as well as decide on the type of content they do not want to receive.

 3. Bulk updates

-This first phase of these CRM features is all about helping you to make your current customer database GDPR compliant.
+This first phase of these CRM features was all about helping you to make your customer database GDPR compliant.

 Once you’ve evaluated your database for what kind of personal information you have, where it comes from and what legal basis you have for keeping it, and set up how you want the data to be handled, you will need a way to update all this personal data in the new GDPR world.